 Marketing and Analytics

 Data analytics and marketing is crucial to the success of a business.
 Our team helps companies do both in a way that is compliant with privacy laws and best practices.
-We help manage vendor contracts to make sure your that vendors adhere to your privacy standards and your interests are protected.
+We help manage vendor contracts to make sure that vendors adhere to your privacy standards and your interests are protected.

 Geofencing / Location Data Use

-Companies have begun to appreciate the power of passive, on-site device tracking to provide information relating to the number unique customers, rack interest and campaign success.
+Companies have begun to appreciate the power of passive, on-site device tracking to provide information relating to the number of unique customers, rack interest and campaign success.
 This type of tracking typically involves the capture of Wi-Fi network traffic from customers’ mobile devices as they physically visit and navigate stores.
 The deployment of such tracking platforms carries with it privacy concerns and requires close attention to state and federal privacy laws.
 The pre-deployment of such technologies also requires a review of the technology itself and planned disclosures; this ensures that minimally invasive techniques are used and that they are appropriately disclosed.
 We help you to use location data in a way that addresses current privacy concerns and complies with legal constraints.

 SSL/TLS, Code-Signing and Certificate Authorities